lucasgalarce/pokemon-tcg-be/README.md

 Swagger documentation for the deployed application: https://pokemon-tcg-be-production.up.railway.app/api/docs

-## Explaination

-The application includes user registration and authentication.
-Each user can add custom Pokémon cards and view them on their card dashboard.
-Users have the option to upload an image for each card; if no image is uploaded, a default image will be assigned.
-Uploaded images are stored using AWS S3.
-By clicking on a Pokémon card, users can initiate a battle against another Pokémon card.
-The winner is determined based on whether the attacking Pokémon can defeat the defending Pokémon in a single attack, considering weaknesses and resistances for calculation.
-Battle data is persisted for future use.
-Types and sets are fetched from an external Pokémon TCG API.
+## This RESTful API allows you to:

+- Create a new card
+- Update an existing card
+  Retrieve a specific card (including its weaknesses and resistances)
+- Retrieve all cards
+- Delete a card
+- Simulate a battle
+- Store images using AWS S3.
+If no image is selected when creating a card, a default image will be assigned.
+- User authentication
+- Apply filters
+- Pagination
+- Deployed on Railway